satsuki-chan/preprocess_sql03/README.md

-# Database to store the preprocessing phase data for the calculation of the funds' Modern Portfolio Theory (MPT) statistics and machine learning novel analysis
+# Database to store the preprocessing phase data for the calculation of the funds' Modern Portfolio Theory (MPT) statistics and the novel machine learning analysis
 ## Interpolation, normalization and 364 day return rates of:
 * Selected Mexican equity funds (from 31-12-2010 to 31-12-2015)
 * The **Mexican Stock Exchange** (BMV, *Bolsa Mexicana de Valores*)